 The best way to get experience is to volunteer.

-If you want to go the legal organization route, you may want to look into the American Bar Association, the State Bar of California, and other organizations that serve lawyers.
+If you want to go the legal organization route, you may look into the American Bar Association, the State Bar of California, and other organizations serving lawyers.

 Frequently asked questions about law work experience